ArcGIS Storymap Competition

 Prizes

-The top 5 entries in each level (Middle School and High School) will be awarded a cash prize of $100.
+The top 5 entries in each level (Middle School and High School) will be recognized at the competition award ceremony, with special awards given to the top 3 entries in each category.

 Judging Criteria

-Submissions will be judged on the clarity in which the chosen topic is presented, the use of good and appropriate data, effective analysis, good cartography, effective presentation, and complete documentation.
+Submissions will be judged on the clarity in which the chosen topic is presented, the use of good and appropriate data, effective analysis, good cartography, effective storytelling, and complete documentation.

-• Overall presentation within the app or story map is effective in informing about the topic (10 pts)
+- Overall presentation within the story map is effective in informing about the topic (10 pts)

 Tips